 |Abdominal Tissue Flap||Scars After Flap Surgery|

 Some women choose to delay their breast reconstruction.
 That includes patients who initially choose not to have reconstruction surgery, and then change their minds.
 Other women may be undergoing treatment such as radiation therapy and are not physically able to undergo the reconstruction surgery.
 Still other patients simply want to make their decision after the mastectomy is finished.
 Patients who delay reconstructive surgery can still choose either tissue expansion with implants or one of the flap surgeries.

 Our Team Approach

-Dr. Romanelli and Dr. Pincus possess unique experience, training, and skills, ensuring you receive the best possible care before, during, and after your reconstruction surgery.
+Dr. Romanelli, Dr. Pincus, and Dr. Layliev possess unique experience, training, and skills, ensuring you receive the best possible care before, during, and after your reconstruction surgery.
 The physicians work with each other and with Romanelli Cosmetic Surgery's medical team to create a personalized surgical plan for you.